 Its only been a few weeks, but I have been getting a lot of questions about the bouquet and boutonnieres from our wedding.
+I just loved my tillandsia bouquet and was so happy with how well it turned out.
 And while technically, Miss Smarty Plants should probably be Mrs. Smarty Plants, this blog isn’t going to change!

 Here are a few photos of the bouquet and boutonniere from our wedding.
 Aren’t they lovely?